Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Runtime lower bounds

-We now show that for each $i,j$ such that $i-j\in E^*_H$, the solution $N$ must also use some red edges (each of which have exactly one end-point among vertices of $M_{i,j}$).
+We now show that for each $1\leq i,j\leq \ell$ such that $ij\in E^*_H$, the edge set $N$ must also contain some red edges which have exactly one end-point among vertices of $\M_{i,j}$.

-\begin{lem} For each $1\leq i,j\leq \ell$ such that $i-j\in E^*_H$, the solution $N$ must also use at least four red edges which have one end-point in vertices of $M_{i,j}$. \end{lem} \begin{proof} We show that $N$ must use at least one red edge which has one end-point in the set of $3$-vertices of $M_{i,j}$ and the other end-point in the set of $0$-vertices of $HS_{i,j}$.
-Analogous arguments hold for the other three secondary gadgets surrounding the main gadget $M_{i,j}$ and hence we get the lower bound of four red edges as claimed (note that the vertex sets of the secondary gadgets are pairwise disjoint, and hence these edges are distinct).
+\begin{restatable}{claim}{lemmainatleastfourred} For each $1\leq i,j\leq \ell$ such that $ij\in E^*_H$, the edge set $N$ must also contain at least one red edge of each of the following four types: \begin{itemize} \item an edge with one end-point in the set of $3$-vertices of $\M_{i,j}$ and other end-point in the set of $0$-vertices of $\HS_{i,j}$ \item an edge with one end-point in the set of $3$-vertices of $\M_{i,j}$ and other end-point in the set of $0$-vertices of $\VS_{\nextone_{i}(j),j}$ \item an edge with one end-point in the set of $0$-vertices of $\M_{i,j}$ and other end-point in the set of $3$-vertices of $\VS_{i,j}$ \item an edge with one end-point in the set of $0$-vertices of $\M_{i,j}$ and other end-point in the set of $3$-vertices of $\HS_{i,\nextone_{j}(i)}$ \end{itemize} \end{restatable} \begin{proof} We show that $N$ must use at least one red edge which has one end-point in the set of $3$-vertices of $\M_{i,j}$ and the other end-point in the set of $0$-vertices of $\HS_{i,j}$.
+Analogous arguments hold for the other three secondary gadgets surrounding the main gadget $\M_{i,j}$ and hence we get the lower bound of four red edges as claimed (note that the vertex sets of the secondary gadgets are pairwise disjoint, and hence these edges are distinct).